amolnar-rh/learning/readme.txt

-This is a private repository for testing git.
+This is a private repository for testing git with random files.